rse-aunz/rse-aunz.github.io/_posts/2023-09-30-Minutes-of_SCM-29.md

 ## New meeting time?

-- Rescheduling of meeting time to ~2 pm Melbourne time to allow attendence for steering committee memmbers currently residing overseas.
+- Rescheduling of meeting time to ~2 pm Melbourne time to allow attendance for steering committee members currently residing overseas.

 ## RSE team leader workshop
 - Maybe give a workshop to leaders of the community (management for RSE's) (Rowland).
 This could also be a part of the unconference.
-- another potential option would be an RSE team leader AMA ask me anything.
+- another potential option would be an RSE team leader AMA (ask me anything).

 ## RSE community leader workshop